mapmanager/PyMapManager/readme-dev.md

     pytest src/pymapmanager/tests/interface/test_stack_widgets.py

-5) run the PyMapManager GUI with your custom script
+5) Run the PyMapManager GUI with your custom script

 This will work if the following manually copied mmap folder exists